Pauldwyer/quiz-game-3.0/README.md

   - Game.css error has been fixed and no errors were found when passing through the official [(Jigsaw) validator]()

 - JavaScript
   - Accepting these warnings.
-No erors shown.
+No errors were shown.

     ![Script.js warnings](assets/images/script.js-warnings.png)

   - Accepting these warnings.
-No errors shown.
+No errors were shown.

     ![High-scores.js warnings](assets/images/high-scores.js-jshint.png)

   - Accepting these warnings.
-One unused variable sets the max number of highscores to five.
-One undefined variable adds the score to the an array, sorts the array and splices out the lowest and keeps the array at a length of five.
-No errors shown.
+One unused variable sets the max number of high scores to five.
+One undefined variable adds the score to an array, sorts the array and splices out the lowest and keeps the array at a length of five.
+No errors were shown.

     ![End.js shint warnings](assets/images/end.js-jshint-warnings.png)